 Chicken, Bok Choy, and Mushroom Stir-fry: A Classic Combination

-Tender, juicy chicken strips are stir-fried with bok choy, mushrooms, spring onions, and red peppers in a sesame ginger garlic sauce.
+Tender, juicy chicken strips are stir-fried with Bok Choy, mushrooms, spring onions, and red peppers in a sesame ginger garlic sauce.

 This recipe is based on a classic I found in the New York Times cooking section.
 That recipe was good but was also a little on the bland side and contained some expensive and hard-to-find mushrooms and other ingredients.
 This is a far better dish at a far lower price.